shefalishr95/Object-detection-using-YOLOv8-and-RT-DETR/README.md

 ## Experiments

-Certainly!
-Here is a revised version of the **Experiments** section without adjectives:

----

-## Experiments

 A series of experiments were conducted to evaluate YOLOv8 and RT-DETR models for traffic and road sign detection.
 The experiments focused on comparing performance across different configurations.

 ### Experiment Design